Pillar guides

 AI-generated hero image

-How to Create a Digital Menu: A Step-by-Step Guide
+How to Create a Digital Menu: 10 Steps to a QR Menu (2026)

 A digital menu is the one piece of marketing every guest actually reads, and the only one you can fix from your phone between covers.
 Here is the exact order of operations I use to take a restaurant from a paper menu to a fast, photo-rich, multilingual QR menu in an afternoon — and the small decisions at each step that separate a menu that just works from one that quietly sells more.